 A portion of the above asset/liability is expected to be recovered/paid after more than one year.
 However, it is not practicable to segregate this amount from the amounts recoverable/payable in the next twelve months, as future refund or reduction of contributions will also relate to future services rendered and future changes in actuarial assumptions and market conditions.
-The expected annual contribution to defined benefit retirement plans for 2012 is Nil.
+The expected annual contribution to defined benefit retirement plans for the year ending 31 December 2013 is Nil.